-Shodan is like Google for hackers.
+Shodan is like Google for infosec guys.
 There is a ton of valuable information.
 Open ports, webcams, refrigerators, unsecured devices, etc.

-WiFi Phisher is best hacking tools for setting up access point to gain wireless credentials during red team engagements.
+WiFi Phisher is the best hacking tool for setting up access points to gain wireless credentials during red team engagements.
 It has a ton of functionality and can do pretty much anything you need.
 Some of the captive portal configurations are just amazing.

 azGoPhish was designed for creating phishing campaigns for user security awareness training. it can be a powerful tool for phishing and credential collection.
 The tools make it super easy to clone any login page or email